jeffski/schedule-tasks-api-demo/README.md

 make build
 ```

-This will setup and start the Nodejs and Postgres database.
+This will setup and start the Nodejs and Postgres containers.

 ### Run database migrations